Beacons play an important role in mobile location detection.

 Beacons Help Drive User Engagement

-Beacons enable businesses to send customers or visitors push notifications in real time, a practice that has been shown to deliver a 45 percent interaction rate (five times higher than that of traditional push messages).1
+Beacons enable businesses to engage users in real time, a practice that has been shown to deliver a 45 percent interaction rate (five times higher than that of traditional push messages).1

 - Retail locations use beacons to provide their most loyal customers (those with the store’s app on their smartphones) with customized offers while they are in the store.
 Beacons placed in a certain department or on a certain display can be detected by in-range mobile devices, and thereby trigger a message containing a coupon, special offer or additional product information.